b0ggyb33/pico-phone/README.md

 * changed i2s data pin to 26
 * changed i2s clock pin to 28

+## Physical connections

+Pin 26 on pico to BCLK on amp
+Pin 27 on pico to LRCCLK on amp
+Pin 28 on pico to DIN on amp

+pin 30 on pico to vin on amp
+pin XX on pico to gnd on amp

+amp SD to ground to disable

+amp mono out to phone handset

 ## Development Log

 * 2020-01-29 Played sine wave to a phone speaker